MaxwellKJr/mjcodes/content/blog/hello-world/index.md

 ---
 title: Hello, World
 featuredImage: hello-world.jpg
-date: 2021-07-29T05:54:06.589Z
+date: 2021-07-29T06:10:05.639Z
-description: This is a story of how video games led me to the path of writing code, made me make the right choices, and showed me greatness and beauty of programming.
+description: This is a story of how video games led me to the path of writing code, made me make the right choices, and showed me the greatness and beauty of programming.
 ---
 *"After the end of World War 2, the world was split into two.
 East and West.
 This marked the beginning of era called the Cold War."* - Naked Snake (Voiced by David Hayter) in Metal Gear Solid 3: Snake Eater.